Anxiety Disorders and Anxiety Attacks

 Anxiety attacks, also known as panic attacks, are episodes of intense panic or fear.
 Anxiety attacks usually occur suddenly and without warning.
 Sometimes there’s an obvious trigger—getting stuck in an elevator, for example, or thinking about the big speech you have to give—but in other cases, the attacks come out of the blue.

-There are six major types of anxiety disorders, each with their own distinct symptom profile: generalized anxiety disorder, obsessive-compulsive disorder, panic disorder (anxiety attacks), phobia, post-traumatic stress disorder, and social anxiety disorder.
+There are six major types of anxiety disorders, each with their own distinct symptom profile: generalized anxiety disorder, anxiety attacks (panic disorder), obsessive-compulsive disorder, phobia, social anxiety disorder, and post-traumatic stress disorder.

 Generalized anxiety disorder

 Panic disorder is characterized by repeated, unexpected panic attacks, as well as fear of experiencing another episode.
-Panic disorder may also be accompanied by agoraphobia, which is a fear of being in places where escape or help would be difficult in the event of a panic attack.
-If you have agoraphobia, you are likely to avoid public places such as shopping malls or confined spaces such as an airplane.
+A panic disorder may also be accompanied by agoraphobia, which is the fear of being in places where escape or help would be difficult in the event of a panic attack.
+If you have agoraphobia, you are likely to avoid public places such as shopping malls, or confined spaces such as an airplane.

 Obsessive-compulsive disorder (OCD) is characterized by unwanted thoughts or behaviors that seem impossible to stop or control.
 If you have OCD, you may be troubled by obsessions, such as a recurring worry that you forgot to turn off the oven or that you might hurt someone.
 You may also suffer from uncontrollable compulsions, such as washing your hands over and over.